 Luther Burbank is an America Botanist and horticulturist and one of the pioneers of agricultural science.
 Burbank developed over 800 plant varieties and strains during his 55 years in the field.
 He produced different fruit, grains, flowers, vegetables, and grass variations and also produced a variety of cactus that didn’t have spines that is mostly used to feed cattle.
 He also developed the “plumcot”,a fruit cross of apricots and plums.

-Some of his most well-known creations include the fire poppy, the Shasta daisy, and the “July Elberta Peach.
-He also came up with the “Flaming Gold” variety of nectarine and the freestone peach.
-His russet colored Burbank potato, later called the “Russet Burbank potato” and is the most common potato that is used in food preparation in a more commercial scale.
+Some of his most well-known creations include the fire poppy, the Shasta daisy, and the “July Elberta” Peach.
+He developed the “Flaming Gold” variety of nectarine and the freestone peach.
+His russet colored Burbank potato, later called the “Russet Burbank potato”, is the most common potato used in processed food preparation.

 His personal life

 By all accounts, Burbank was a kind-natured man that was interested in helping people.
 He promoted education and gave money to many different schools.
 Though he was married twice, he didn’t have any children with either of his wives.
 His autobiography “Harvest of the Years” was published after his death in 1927.
 He died on 11 April 1926 after suffering a heart attack in March.

 Luther Burbank: His Methods and Discoveries and Their Practical Application, 12 volume set (1914–15), one of the first sets of books published using color photography.